9 Steps to Create a Security Program on a Budget

 7. All software has bugs part III: Be open to and participate in vulnerability disclosure.

 First and foremost you should make sure you have solid processes for handling vulnerabilities in your own code.
-Fixing third-party vulnerabilities is a matter of prioritizing the right patches or work-arounds from vendors.
+Fixing third-party vulnerabilities is a matter of prioritising the right patches or work-arounds from vendors.
 However, vulnerability disclosure means finding security bugs in your products or code.
 This is a good thing, but only if you can take advantage of it.

 A responsible, well positioned security company welcomes all useful ethical forms of disclosure, coordinates with the researcher disclosing the bug and most importantly has the right processes to feed the issue into engineering so that it can be fixed.
 Many companies run a bug bounty program to facilitate this and to triage incoming issues, however both are benefits that can be layered on gradually as your program matures.
 The same goes for rewarding researchers for bugs, ultimately if you want serious researchers to find important issues, you will need to reward them.
 Free programs can be useful to start, but they rarely attract the best researchers.
 Looking at other bug bounty pages for companies of a similar size and in a similar industry can be a good way to benchmark your own program.